Big Sky, MT

 Fabulous!!
 Ski-in/Out Corner Condo: Great Pool, Great Views!
 VRBO 44059.
 A corner unit we have rented multiple times.

-If you rent directly from an owner, you have the advantage of paying a lower nightly rate but you have to factor in the additional cost of lift tickets for all in your family including children.
-Lift tickets cost approximately $120 for adults per day, $100 for children 11-17, and $69 for children 6-10.
-A beginner lift ticket costs $39 and gives you access to the “magic carpets” and one green diamond ski lift (the Explorer lift).
+If you rent directly from an owner, you have the advantage of paying a lower nightly rate but you have to factor in the additional cost of lift tickets for all in your family.
+Lift tickets cost approximately $120 for adults per day, $73 for children 7-12, and $100 for children 13-17.
+Prices vary by weekday vs. weekend and time of season.
+A beginner lift ticket costs $42 and gives you access to the “magic carpets” and one green diamond ski lift (the Explorer lift).
 Tip: If you book ski lift tickets online ahead of time, you will save about $100 for a 5 day ski pass.

 Book lift tickets here.